-Crossdressing is a form of narcissism: that means that you enjoy seeing your own image, as a woman.
+Crossdressing can become a form of narcissism: that means that you enjoy seeing your own image, as a woman.
 As such, crossdressers are never far from a mirror, or, in this high tech world, a camera.
 Thanks to the Internet, as we became more and more concerned about spreading out to the world what we do and what we enjoy, it’s only natural that crossdressers started posting pictures and videos of themselves all over the place.
 I think I started with a very crossdresser-friendly environment first, URNotAlone, but soon found out that it wasn’t enough, and started to post images, texts, and videos on each and every social networking site I could find.
 Some, like hi5 or Badoo, I had to leave because the amount of intolerant people over there slowly grated on my nerves and — yes! — there is a limit to my patience.
 Others started to become a pain to constantly update.
 These days I take hours until all my photos and videos from the last session are updated all over the place, and what’s the point?
 In most cases, they only reach a tiny audience.
 MySpace, for example, is just followed by a handful of friends.
 My account on Multiply is followed by many more, but not that many.
 Lots are on Netlog or Tagged, but neither is as popular as, say, Facebook — which, like Google+, are trying to shut down everybody who is listed under a pseudonym; also, for some reason, my English-speaking audience doesn’t follow me on Netlog, which is only read by the Portuguese-speaking audience.
 Flickr is great, but unless you go pro, you can only display the last 200 pictures — and I have over 1200.
 And besides all that I still update YouTube, Blip.TV, Photobucket, MSN Live, and Orkut regularly… and some get updated automagically (like Twitter).

 Not to mention that people send me messages every day on all those different social networking sites, and it’s next to impossible to stay in touch with them all.
 And then my friends complain that I’m not paying attention to them…

 So I had to make a decision.
-Starting with 2012, I’m going to cancel all updates on all social networking sites, with just a handful of exceptions: Flickr and Picasa for images, YouTube and Blip.TV for videos.
+Starting with 2012, I’m going to cancel all updates on all social networking sites, with just a handful of exceptions: Flickr (and formerly Picasa as well) for images, YouTube for videos.
 All articles will be centralised on this site — both the ones in Portuguese and those in English (they’re not translations of each other; the audience is different) — and all updates images and videos will appear on this website as well.
 All others will have their albums, pictures, journals, blogs, etc. deleted and just a minimalistic profile pointing to this website.
 No, I’m not going to charge for viewing content (all my content is released Creative Commons 3.0 Attribution), but I’m just tired of updating so many different sites at the same time!

 This will have an impact mostly on those of you who always send me nice messages and comments, specially on the articles — you’ll have to do them over here, but you don’t need to register — you can either do it anonymously, type your nickname and email address, or just use your regular Facebook/Twitter/WordPress/OpenID (which can be used by Yahoo! users too) account to post a comment.
 If you have neither of those, I’d suggest you to at least sign up with Gravatar, which will allow your comments to display a tiny picture of yourself next to your nickname.
 Note that comments will be moderated; I’m fine with constructive criticism, and I’m even fine with nasty, angry comments so long as you are polite.
 Overly offensive language without any content will rarely, if ever, be acceptable.
 If you’re an adult, behave like one 🙂